 Work abroad sounds like an adventure to many people.
-However, it needs more than just the obvious Singapore CV with Singapore cover letter writing writing and translation – it requires methodical preparation.
+However, it needs more than just the obvious Singapore CV with Singapore cover letter writing and translation – it requires methodical preparation.
 You will face issues that almost certainly did not even cross your mind when you become interested in employment in Singapore.

 Do not take too lightly the influence a Singapore CV can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Prepare yourself.
-Before writing your CV research the advertisement and company, you want to work for.
-Such information will help you to adapt your Singapore CV more effectively to each specific job and use of proper examples illustrating your achievements.
+Before writing your CV, research the advertisement and company, you want to work for.
+Such information will help you to adapt your Singapore CV more effectively to each specific job and use proper examples illustrating your achievements.

 Focus on keywords used in the job posting and description - qualities and/or characteristics – employers, HR personnel and hiring managers are seeking.
 This increases your chances of passing through an Applicant Tracking System (ATS), recruitment management software utilized around the globe for application screening.